Documentation

 func MigrationsFS ¶

 MigrationsFS returns an fs.FS rooted at the migrations/ directory so that file entries are directly accessible (e.g. "001_create_outbox_entries.up.sql" rather than "migrations/001_create_outbox_entries.up.sql").
-Callers can pass the result directly to NewMigrator.
+Callers must handle the returned error before passing the filesystem to NewMigrator.

 func VerifyExpectedVersion ¶

-VerifyExpectedVersion compares the database's current goose schema version against the expected version derived from the embedded migration FS.
+VerifyExpectedVersion compares the database's current goose schema version against the expected version derived from the embedded migration FS for the given namespace.

 Returns ErrAdapterPGSchemaMismatch if: